VeRNAl: Mining RNA Structures for Fuzzy Base Pairing Network Motifs: Methods

 \subsection{Meta-graph}

-While there is no limit to the size of a real-world motif, our rooted subgraph embeddings are currently only aware of a fixed-size neighborhood,(i.e. the radius of the rooted subgraphs).
-For this reason, 1-motifs only identify motifs as large as the number of layers in the similarity function/RGCN.
-However, we can extend these to $k$-motifs by aggregating several clusters based on co-occurrence in the original graph.
-This allow us to aggregate heterogeneous rooted subgraphs into larger motifs while preserving the property of co-occurrence.
+While there is no limit to the size of a real-world motif, our rooted subgraph embeddings are currently only aware of a fixed-size neighborhood, (i.e. the radius of the rooted subgraphs).
+For this reason, these clusters only identify motifs as large as the \fix{radius of the rooted graphs}.
+They are centered around just one node so we denote them as 1-motifs.
+However, we want to extend these to $k$-motifs by aggregating $k$ different nodes based on co-occurrence in the original graph.

-To guide this aggregation, we introduce a meta-graph data structure $\mathcal{G}$, whose meta-nodes are composed of regions of the embedding space and whose edge are based on the connectivity in the RNA graphs between those regions.
-Hence, the meta-graph simultaneously encodes structural proximity and locality in the graph in one object.
-To get the meta-nodes we simply embed the original nodes in $\mathbb{V}$ and cluster these embeddings.
-We then cluster the original node embeddings in $\mathbb{V}$ and use the clusters as meta-nodes : $C_i = \{u\in\mathbb{V},\ \text{cluster}(u)=i\}$, where $C_i$ is the $i-th$ node in $\mathcal{G}$.
-Choosing the number of clusters and their spread modulates the fuzziness of the resulting motifs.
-Meta-edges $E_{i,j} = \{ (u_i, u_j) \in (C_i \times C_j) \cap \mathbb{E} \} $ store the edges in RNA graphs that go from one cluster to another.
-This process is illustrated in \textbf{Figure \ref{fig:meta_graph_sketch}}.
+To guide this aggregation, we introduce a meta-graph data structure $\mathcal{G}$ \fix{$= (\mathcal{C}, \mathcal{E})$}, whose meta-nodes are composed of regions of the embedding space and whose meta-edges are based on the connectivity in the RNA graphs between those regions. \fix{Meta edges are weighted by the amount of existing edges they represent.} Hence, the meta-graph simultaneously encodes structural proximity and connectivity in the graph in one object.
+We can see it as a coarsened version of $\mathbb{G}$ when its nodes are structurally embedded in \fix{the Euclidean space}.
+If two meta-nodes are connected by a large meta-edge, it means that a these two structural elements are often adjacent in the graph and thus, they are good candidates to be merged.